Create and upload your Docker image

 Overview

-In order to use your own tools on CAVATICA, you need to install each tool in an individual Docker image, and then upload the image to the CAVATICA image registry or to Docker Hub.
+In order to use your own tools on PLATFORM-LONG-NAME, you need to install each tool in an individual Docker image, and then upload the image to the CAVATICA image registry or to Docker Hub.

 Prerequisites